mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Why didn't you just fire them and hire someone better?

 The main reason I didn't fire them is that it's so difficult to find a good designer in the $10-15k budget range.
-I could have fired them and started over, but it would have burned 30-60 hours of management time, and there was no guarantee that the replacement would be better.
+I could have fired them and started over, but it would have burned 30-60 hours of management time, and there was no guarantee that the replacement would be any better.

-Also, due to the way the project was structured, for most of the project, I was sitting on a bunch of partially-complete tasks.
-The cost of reassigning it and bringing a new vendor up to speed would be almost as expensive as starting over from scratch.
-It always seemed like if I gave them one more month, they'd be done, and then it was always another month.
+For most of the project, I was sitting on a bunch of partially-complete tasks.
+The cost of reassigning half-done work and spinning up a new vendor would be almost as expensive as starting over from scratch.

 ### Why didn't you just use a Shopify template?